 Credit risk is the risk of loss associated with a counterparty's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to cash and amounts receivable.
-Management believes that the credit risk concentration with respect to financial instruments included in cash and amounts receivable is remote.
+The Company's credit risk is primarily attributable to cash.
+Management believes that the credit risk concentration with respect to financial instruments included in cash is remote.